MAY 9 , 2019 UPDATE:

 Bags with longs straps will not be allowed at check-in counters.

-Due to strict safari luggage limitations travelers are required to bring soft sided luggage, typically duffel bags without any framing, for their light aircraft transfers whilst on safari… these bags often do not have a flat bottom and they have straps.
-We are busy checking with our industry partners on the ground in Africa and at the Johannesburg Airport to learn more about these new requirements and will update this blog post as information comes in.
+Due to strict safari luggage limitations travelers are required to bring soft sided luggage, typically duffel bags without any framing, for their light aircraft transfers whilst on safari… We are busy checking with our industry partners on the ground in Africa and at the Johannesburg Airport to learn more about these new requirements and will update this blog post as information comes in.

 Passengers trying to check-in bags that do not conform to these rules will be offered the option of having their baggage wrapped with one flat side at the airport approved baggage wrapping stations.